Stars1233/Qwen-Image-Lightning/README.md

 ## 📑 Demo Images

 The prompts are from [Qwen-Image](https://github.com/QwenLM/Qwen-Image) and [Qwen-Image-Service](https://huggingface.co/spaces/Qwen/Qwen-Image).
-Generated with seed 42, you can reproduce the results in this repo.
+Generated with seed 42, you can reproduce the results with [examples/prompt_list.txt](examples/prompt_list.txt).

 | Prompt         | Base NEF=100               | Qwen-Image-Lightning-8steps-V1.0 NEF=8|
 |-----------------|----------------------------|----------------------------|